dbwebb-se/mvc/example/symfony/README.md

     .setPublicPath('/build')
 ```

-and remove the first slash to make it work even when the site is published as a subdirectory on the web server.
+Remove the first slash to make it work even when the site is published as a subdirectory on the web server.

 ```
     .setPublicPath('build')
 ```

-You can now build the assests like this.
+You can now build the assets like this.

 ```
 npm run build